Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 To Make the Buttercream Frosting:

-- In the bowl of a stand-up mixer with the paddle attachment (or a medium bowl using an electric hand mixer), add the the butter and beat it until smooth, about 15 seconds.
+- In the bowl of a stand-up mixer with the paddle attachment (or a medium bowl using an electric hand mixer), add the cream cheese and beat until smooth.
+Then add the butter and beat for about 10 seconds.
+This will just smooth everything out.

 - Add the powdered sugar, salt, vanilla and heavy cream.
 Beat for a full 2 minutes to ensure fluffy, delicious frosting.